thephez/dash-docs/_includes/devdoc/guide_contracts.md

-anyway, AnonGirl and her co-spenders don't pay anything extra---but because they reduced overhead by combining multiple transactions, saving bytes, they may be able to pay a smaller aggregate transaction fee, saving each one of them a tiny amount of satoshis.
+anyway, AnonGirl and her co-spenders don't pay anything extra---but because they reduced overhead by combining multiple transactions, saving bytes, they may be able to pay a smaller aggregate transaction fee, saving each one of them a tiny amount of duffs.

 **Resource:** An alpha-quality (as of this writing) implementation of decentralized CoinJoin is [CoinMux](http://coinmux.com/), available under the Apache license.
+-->
 {% endautocrossref %}